omise/omise-elixir/README.md

 end
 ```

-You can also set a per-request key and api version when making an API call:
+You can also set a per-request key and API version when making an API call:

 ```elixir
 Omise.Charge.list([], key: "skey_test_xxx", api_version: "2015-11-17")